DataScience-GT/dsgt-member-portal/README.md

 ## Making an Account
 When booting up the portal locally for the first time, you may notice that you don't have a way to log in (The data on the production server is not the same as the data on your local server).
 Since we require all members to have paid their dues, we get account info from Stripe.
 To bypass this, you can simulate a Stripe payment through Postman.

-1. Make sure you seed your database using `knex seed:run`.
+1. Make sure you seed your database using `npx knex seed:run`.
 This will bypass the stripe payment for `test@test.com`.
 2. Next, on the login page click the `Register` button, then hit `Already Paid?
 Continue Registration`.
 Enter `test@test.com` and create your account.
-3. Run the seed command (`knex seed:run`) again in order to gain full access to the local portal.
+3. Run the seed command (`npx knex seed:run`) again in order to gain full access to the local portal.
 4. As of now there is no way to update emails, but once that exists, you can change the email of your local account.
 # Local Setup (One-Time)
 ## Frontend vs. Backend